kampersanda/xcdat/README.md

 ### `xcdat_prefix_search`

-It tests the `prefix_search` operation for a given index.
+It tests the `prefix_search` operation for a given dictionary.
 Given a query string via `stdin`, it prints all the keywords contained as prefixes of a given string.

 ```
 $ xcdat_prefix_search idx.bin